-Models with a "U" in the 13th position of the model number are dedicated to the Ultra Low NOx emissions requirements of 14 nonograms/joule and must be installed in applicable California Air Quality Management Districts or any other regions in North America where Ultra Low NOx rule exists.
+Models with a N in the 13th position of the model number are dedicated that are Low NOx units designed for California installations.
+These models meet the California maximum oxides of nitrogen (NOx) emissions requirements of 40 nanograms/joule or less as shipped from the factory and must be installed in California Air Quality Management Districts or any other regions in North America where a Low NOx rule exists.